British citizenship for children adopted outside the UK

 Children who acquire British citizenship automatically do not need to be registered.
 They can apply for a British passport.

-It is important to note that the Hague Convention only applies to inter-country adoptions made for the purpose of bringing a child to the UK.
+It is important to note that the Hague Convention only applies to inter-country adoptions made for the purpose of bringing the child to the UK.
 If both the child and the adoptive parent(s) are habitually resident outside the UK, an adoption cannot be made under the terms of the Hague Convention.

 If the child did not acquire British citizenship with the adoption, you may consider registering the child as a British citizen at the discretion of the Home Office.